dev-diaries/web/_posts/2019-05-12-pm-tips-for-working-with-web-developers.markdown

 ### Time Zones

 {:.post-content}
 Working with remote developers in different time zones can be very tough, especially when you don’t overlap for a large part of the day.
 Depending on if the team is ahead of you or behind you geographically, it changes the approach for when to organize your notes so that the team knows what to work on and what is due.
 For example, if you work in Los Angeles and your remote development team is 3 hours ahead in New York, you will want to make sure that the New York team has what they need when they get into the office.
 In this case, I would make sure to send an email to the New York team before I leave the office the night before, so they have everything they need and don’t need to wait for me to arrive in the office to get official directions and start their day.
-Conversely, if you work in Los Angeles and have a team in New York, make sure you spend time in the morning organizing tasks so that you have everything queued up for the team and are available to discuss when they arrive in the morning.
+Conversely, if you work in New York and have a team in Los Angeles, make sure you spend time in the morning organizing tasks so that you have everything queued up for the team and are available to discuss when they arrive in the morning.

 {:.image .center .top-space}
 ![requirements](/assets/images/requirements.jpg)